Multi-Tenant SaaS

 Prerequisites

-This guide exclusively uses the Warrant API and thus assumes you have a Warrant account with API keys.
-If you don't, please first follow the Getting Started guide to set up your account.
+This guide exclusively uses the Warrant API (including built-in object types) and thus assumes you have a Warrant account with API keys.
+If you don't, please first follow the Quickstart to set up your account.

 Creating Object Types

-Let's define our app's resources and relationships.
+Let's start by defining our app's main resources and relationships.
 Like Mixpanel, our app supports multiple users per tenant.
-Each user can only belong to 1 tenant but can also belong to 1 or more 'groups' within that tenant (ex. the admin group).
+Each user can only belong to 1 tenant but can also belong to 1 or more 'roles' within that tenant (ex. the admin role).

 To summarize then, these are the following relationships that we need to be able to resolve in our app: